 Your hard work can close the gap in disease disparities for diverse populations.

-culturally aware experts who are setting new standards in the fight against Indigenous
+experts.
+We are setting new standards in the fight against Indigenous disease disparities

 On Campus or Online

 Est. time to complete:

 Why earn a doctorate in indigenous health?

 Graduate extremely qualified and well-positioned to provide insightful leadership

 on Indigenous health issues from the tribal to global level.
 UND’s on campus or online

 program with campus visits is perfect for professionals who’ve earned their Master of Public Health degree.
 It’s also well-suited for those with a master’s degree in Social Work, Public Policy

 or Public Administration.